 - 2. Clean and Wash, patting dry afterward.

-- 3. Marinate the loin and let rest for a minimum 1-2 hours.
+- 3. Marinate pork loin and let rest for a minimum 1-2 hours.

 - 4. Season the Pork Loin with Jake's Tri-Tip, Steak and Rib Dry Rub or Jake's Famous Pure Santa Maria Dry Rub